BlockchainCommons/SmartCustodyBook/manuscript/0-sponsors.md

 {float: left, width: "30%"}
 ![](resources/sponsors/blockchainbird.png)

 **[Blockchainbird](https://github.com/blockchainbird/bird)** is a free and open source software toolset with a manual to build an extra guarantee layer on existing database systems.
 It is free to use and adapt to your own needs.

 Smartphones and smart custody arranged?
 Then Bird gives wings to projects that are labeled as blockchain, but can in fact be implemented with databases.

 {float: left, width: "30%"}
 ![](resources/sponsors/catallaxy-bleu.png)

 **[Catallaxy](https://catallaxy.rcgt.com/en/)** develops products and services in the domain of finance and accounting.
 The group of technology experts in cryptography, blockchain, data science and artificial intelligence develops solutions that can help build trust in the digital economy.
 Based in Montréal, Catallaxy is a subsidiary of [Raymond Chabot Grant Thornton](https://www.rcgt.com/en/), a professional services firm, also a member firm of [Grant Thornton International Ltd](https://www.grantthornton.global/en/).

+{pagebreak}

 {float: left, width: "30%"}
 ![](resources/sponsors/ledger.png)